-Delicana Cachaça is a pure natural product without chemical additives, produced in Minas Gerais and there are four different types of this artisanal cachaca (silver, gold, premium and cinnamon- orange liqueur/ spiced) They are sold in 1litre bottles.
+Delicana Cachaça is an artisanal cachaca and pure natural product without chemical additives, produced in Minas Gerais and comes in four different expressions: (silver, gold, premium and cinnamon- orange liqueur/ spiced) They are sold in 1 litre bottles.
 All artisanal cachaca uses cold-pressed sugarcane.

 The silver cachaca is stored several months in jequitiba barrels and its pleasantly mild and flavorful.
 The gold cachaca is stored in oak barrels and has a more sturdy flavor with more bite as well.
 It has a vanilla tone and the color is beautifully golden, this one is also very mild.
 Both the silver and the gold cachacas are 38% ABV or 76 proof.

 The natural cocktail for cachaca is fresh and fruity, like the caipirinhas or batidas.
 I love these fresh fruity cocktails and inspired by the mouth watering L-Stop caipirinha at Cachacagora I decided to mix up a similar drink with the Delicana cachacas paired with 2 of Bob´s bitters.

 The Golden Spiced Caipirinha

 1/2 lime, end cut off and split into four equal pieces.